PolymeshAssociation/polymesh-rest-api/README.md

 After being generated the signature with the payload can be passed to `/submit` to be submitted to the chain.

 This mode introduces the risk transactions are rejected due to incorrect nonces or elapsed lifetime.
+See the [options DTO](src/common/dto/transaction-options.dto.ts) definition for full details

 ### Webhooks (alpha)